Schedule a Consultation

 Short-term

-Trust yourself and try to make peace with your decision to end therapy, rather than second-guessing your decision.
-Remember, whatever the reason may be, the decision to end therapy or switch therapists is entirely in your hands.
-You deserve support that feels like a good fit to you and each person is unique in what they need in terms of emotional and social support.
+Trust yourself and try to make peace with your decision to end therapy, rather than second-guessing.
+Remember, the decision to end therapy or switch therapists is entirely in your hands.

 Medium-term

-Some things to consider are what are you going to do at that same time the week after you finish therapy?
-Do you want to set aside some time to be alone, review and in some way honour the ending of that relationship?
-Or arrange to meet or speak with a friend or loved one, so you have a continued sense of connection and support?
+Consider what you are going to do at that same time the week after you finish therapy.
+Do you want to set aside time to be alone and honour the ending of that relationship?
+Or arrange to speak with a friend so you have a continued sense of connection?

 Long-term

-Do you want to join a weekly or monthly group that gives you a sense of connection and community?
-Do you want to find another therapist?
-Do you need to put monthly check-ins in your calendar to make sure you're actually implementing the plan that you made during the termination phase with your therapist?
+Do you want to join a weekly group that gives you a sense of community?
+Do you need to put monthly check-ins in your calendar to make sure you're actually implementing the self-care plan you made?

 If you take nothing else from this article, I encourage you to reflect on whether or not you're ready to end therapy now.
-Is it time to 'break up' with your therapist?
+Is it time to "break up" with your therapist?
 And if it is, give yourself the gift of self-care and self-advocacy and talk or write to them about it.
-Give yourself to opportunity to have a happy and healthy ending, and celebrate 'graduating' from therapy!
+Give yourself the opportunity to have a healthy ending and celebrate "graduating" from therapy!

 Intimata Newsletter